Duccioo/Gaussian-Mixture-Neural-Network/README.md

 - [x] do the 4 experiments, changing the number of parameters and the parameters of the gridsarch
 - [x] check out the differences between the GMM biased and unbiased
 - [x] Implement the saving plots for the experiments
-- [ ] check the correctness of the ISE score function
+- [x] check the correctness of the ISE score function
 - [x] maybe implement some options to pass with the command line
 - [x] maybe implement a gridsearch also for the GMM algorithm
+- [ ] implement a function to plot only the differences between the biased and unbiased versions

 ## File Structure: